Pyrus pashia: Nutrition

 The percentage contents of some of the mineral elements in the fruit are phosphorus, 0.026 percent, potassium, 0.475 percent, calcium, 0.061 percent, magnesium, 0.027 percent, and iron, 0.006 percent.

 Seed

 Single fruit contain approximately five black colored seeds.
 They are often shaped like a pear and are small, and light weight.
 They are approximately 7 mm long, 2.5 mm wide, and weigh about 21 mg.

 Reproduction

-Sexual reproduction and vegetative reproduction is common mean of reproduction in Pyrus pashia.
+Sexual reproduction and vegetative reproduction is the common means of reproduction in Pyrus pashia.
 Seed stored under refrigerated conditions will remain viable for 2 to 3 years.

 Growth rate

 Growth of 30 cm in diameter of Pyrus pashia has been recorded over the period of 8 years.

 Flowering and fruiting season

 The flowering season varies between late February and April.
 The fruits begin to ripen from the first week of November and continue to do so till the last week of December.